go-compression/raisin/README.md

 ## Usage from the CLI

-To start using this package from the command line, install it with the command
+To start using this package from the command line, install it with `go install`

 ```console
 $ go install github.com/go-compression/raisin/